MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 ### [about_Object_Creation](about_Object_Creation.md)

 Explains how to create objects in PowerShell.

 ### [about_Objects](about_Objects.md)

-Provides essential information about objects in Windows PowerShell.
+Provides essential information about objects in PowerShell.

 ### [about_Operator_Precedence](about_Operator_Precedence.md)

 Lists the PowerShell operators in precedence order.
-[This topic was contributed by Kirk Munro, a PowerShell MVP from Ottawa, Ontario]

 ### [about_Operators](about_Operators.md)